 4. Facebook re-targeting

 Ever looked at a product on Amazon, not bought it, then seen it the next time you log on to Facebook?
 That’s retargeting.
 Facebook knew that you visited Amazon because of a small piece of Facebook code on the Amazon page, which then allowed Facebook to automatically show you the product ad (and tempt you into buying it).
 You can do the same for your website: here are the basics of retargeting to get you started.

 5. Showcase what’s new and popular

 Think about websites you often visit.
 I’ll take a guess and say that these have quality and up-to-date content, whether it’s blog posts, news articles, or other free resources.
 I’ll also assume you enjoy a unique experience each time you visit.
 You need to achieve the same for your own website.

 Keep your website fresh by sharing regular blog articles, and switch up your homepage to suit the season with recent photos, relevant tour descriptions, and a showcase of what’s new and popular across your website.
-Here’s a brilliant example on Visit Meteora’s homepage:
+Check out a brilliant example on Visit Meteora’s homepage.

 6. Create good user experience (UX)